alexvictoor/node-hiccup/README.md

 ```
   import monitor from 'node-hiccup';

-  monitor();
+  const hiccup = monitor();
+  ...

 ```

 That's all folks!

+The hiccup object returned by the *monitor()* method call provides 2 methods:
+- *stop()* stop the instrumentation of the event loop, if you want to implement a gracefull shutdown.
+- *getLastHiccupStatistics()* provides useful stats on the event loop latency from latest measures (i.e. an object that looks like that { count: 4200, mean: 123, p90: 200, p99: 250, p99_9: 290, max: 297 })

-After a few seconds you will see some logs with base64 strings as below:
+After a few seconds you will also see some logs with base64 strings as below:
 ```
 #node-hiccup v1.0
 #Timestamp and interval length are in seconds